A step-by-step travel guide. Take the train from Malmö to Munich

 Onboard catering during covid-19

 Many train operators don't have onboard catering due to the current situation.
-All Aboard advise you not to consume any food and drinks that are not necessary.
-If possible - eat and drink when changing trains.
+And face masks are required on many trains so if possible – eat and drink before you hop on the train.

 All Aboard - The basics